Pahrump Peak

 The grade starts off gentle

-A Utah agave towers over me.
+A Utah agave towers over me

-The sides of the drainage are rugged.
+The sides of the wash are rugged

-The peak is still some distance away.
+The peak is still some distance away

-Looking back as we climb
+Looking back as we climbed

 Hedgehog cactus (mouse over for a close-up of a flower)